Credit Card or Cash: Which Is Better to Use?

 More Convenient

-Cash can be more convenient than credit cards.
-Smaller vendors sometimes prefer it, and you can use it to pay tips.
+Cash may be more convenient than credit cards.
+Smaller vendors sometimes prefer it, and you may use it to pay tips.
 Plus, some merchants don’t take credit cards at all.

 When You Have Trouble Staying on Budget

-When you use a credit card, it can be easy to lose track of how much you’re spending.
-Paying with cash may help you keep on budget.
+When you use a credit card, it may be easy to lose track of how much you’re spending.
+Paying with cash may help you stay on budget.

 Recommended: Budgeting Tips for Beginners